 As with every offer out there, make sure you find out if there’s a minimum stake you need to place in order to get the BOG.
 Some smaller operators have, for example, a minimum stake of £10, with £5 Each Way being acceptable.

 Most betting sites require you to place your bet after around 9am or 10am on the day of the race that you’re betting on, so bets placed in advance (ante-post) won’t be protected by the guarantee.
+It is important to check this and keep this in mind, if you place a bet at 8:50am and BOG does not start until 9am then the fact you placed a bet 10 minutes early could mean you miss out on better odds if the price drifts out.

 Some companies only offer the guarantee on single bets, so that’s something to bear in mind if you’re a fan of accumulators.
 Others will cover both single and multiple bets with their guarantee as long as they’re placed online.
 They’ll pay out at the bigger price compared to Early and Board Prices.